Géraldine Di Tizio-Frey

-Géraldine Frey (born 19 June 1997) is a Swiss track and field athlete.
-She has won Swiss national titles over 200 metres and indoors over 60 metres, and has competed at multiple major championships, including the 2024 Olympic Games.
+Géraldine Di Tizio-Frey (née Frey; born 19 June 1997) is a Swiss track and field athlete.
+She has won Swiss national titles over 100 metres, 200 metres and indoors over 60 metres, and has competed at multiple major championships, including the 2024 Olympic Games.

 Early life

-From Oberägeri in the Swiss canton of Zug, she moved to Zürich to study pharmacy at ETH Zurich and joined and Rita Schönenberger's training group at LC Zürich.
-Frey was part of the Swiss team that won bronze at the 2017 European Athletics U23 Championships in Bydgoszcz, Poland in the 4 × 100 m relay, and also competed in 2015 and 2019.
+From Unterägeri in the Swiss canton of Zug, she moved to Zürich to study pharmacy at ETH Zurich.
+She trained with Lucio Di Tizio and since 2026 has been working with Swiss National Coach Patrick Saile.